 Certain groups are at a higher risk of developing iodine deficiency due to factors such as age, location, and dietary habits.
 Identifying these at-risk populations is crucial for targeting iodine deficiency prevention and treatment efforts effectively.

-Iodine deficiency is also the main cause of brain damage in childhood, leading to impaired cognitive and motor development.
-This can result in a loss of 10-15 IQ points at a population level and increase the risk of mental retardation and neurological disorders.
-In severe cases, iodine deficiency can lead to endemic cretinism, characterised by irreversible alterations in brain development, mental retardation, and physical disabilities.
+Iodine deficiency is also the main cause of preventable brain damage in childhood, leading to impaired cognitive and motor development.
+This can result in a loss of 10–15 IQ points at a population level and increase the risk of intellectual disability and neurological disorders.
+In severe cases, iodine deficiency can lead to endemic cretinism, characterised by irreversible alterations in brain development, intellectual disability, and physical disabilities.

 In females, iodine insufficiency can cause fertility problems and pregnancy complications such as miscarriage, stillbirth, and premature birth.
-It is crucial for pregnant women to have adequate iodine for the healthy development of the foetus, especially the brain.
+Pregnant women must have adequate iodine for the healthy development of the foetus, especially the brain.
 Other potential complications include heavy or irregular periods in women, autoimmune thyroid diseases, and an increased risk of thyroid or other cancers.
 Diagnosing iodine deficiency is essential for preventing these complications.

 One of the simplest and most effective ways to ensure adequate iodine intake is by using iodised salt when cooking or adding salt to food.
 Unlike other types of salt, such as sea salt, kosher salt, Himalayan salt, and fleur de sel, iodised salt is fortified with iodine to help meet daily requirements.
 Incorporating iodised salt into your diet can significantly reduce the risk of developing iodine deficiency and its associated complications.